patric-boehner/cmb2-source-fields-plugin/README.md

 - [CMB2](https://github.com/WebDevStudios/CMB2)

 ## To Do

+- Need to setup function to reuses the appropriate template file for both single and archive pages.
+- Review the Schema structure.

 ## Change Log
 Please see the the ```readme.txt``` file included in the root of the plugin’s directory for a complete change log.